nikomatsakis/rustnation-24/index.md

 | 🌟 | Extensible and productive | |
 | 🤸🏾 | Accessible and supportive | |

+???

+OK, we're coming on the end of the talk, but I want to close with a bit of reflection on the way that we've seen Rust's values support each other.

 ---
 template: values-support

 *Extensible* supports *Accessible*

 .abspos.left400.top280.huge.red[⤸]

+???

+For example, we saw that extensibility supports accessibility, because empowering crate authors with things like procedural macros or custom diagnostics improves the user experience.

 ---
 template: values-support